 You Will Need

-Keep covered while you prepare the vegetables for the salad.
-Just keep them in a cool place but not in the fridge as adding cold fillets to a hot pan lowers the temperature in the pan and you will not be able to get a good sear on the fillets.
+Keep it covered while you prepare the vegetables for the salad.
+Leave it in a cool place but not in the fridge as adding cold fillets to a hot pan lowers the temperature in the pan, and you will not be able to get a good sear on the fillets.

-NOTE: You can make marinate the beef the day before and keep it in the fridge, just bring it to room temperature before cooking.
+NOTE: You can marinate the beef the day before and keep it in the fridge; just remember to bring it to room temperature before cooking.

-Trim the chilli, remove the seeds and rinse under cold running water, then dice finely.
+Before diving into the fiery world of chili, it’s a good idea to slip on some gloves for protection.
+Trim the chilli, remove the seeds and rinse it under cold running water, then dice finely.

-Add with all the remaining dressing ingredients in a glass jar, season and shake well to combine.
+Add it to a glass jar with all the remaining dressing ingredients, season and then shake well to combine.

 Preheat a non-stick, frypan on medium to high heat.

-Take your marinated beef fillet and add to your hot pan.
-Sear on each side for approximately 3 minutes.
+Add your marinated beef fillet to your hot pan.
+Sear on each side for approximately 3 minutes or cook it to your liking.

-Add the leftover marinade to the pan allow to sizzle and evaporate; the beef will absorb the flavours.
-Remove to a plate and allow to rest for five minutes, then slice thinly.
+Add the leftover marinade to the pan allowing it to sizzle and evaporate; the beef will absorb all its delicious umami flavour.

-Wash and trim the carrot and cucumber then using a vegetable or y-peeler cut them into ribbons.
+Wash and trim the carrot and cucumber then using a vegetable or y-peeler peel them into ribbons.

 Rinse the herbs under cold running water, shake and pat dry and then roughly chop.